aleksei-korolev/wasp/documentation/docs/overview.md

 # IOTA Smart Contracts

 The IOTA Smart Contracts is a protocol that brings scalable and flexible smart contracts into the IOTA ecosystem.
-It allows anyone to spin up a smart contract blockchain and anchor it to the IOTA Tangle.
-Having many blockchains to anchor to the Tangle leads to a few advantages.
+It allows anyone to spin up a smart contract blockchain and anchor it to the IOTA Tangle, a design that offers a multiple advantages.

 ## ISC Advantages